Employer Shared Responsibility Provisions of Obamacare

 Fines and penalties must be paid by employers if not enough employees are eligible for coverage and if the coverage is unaffordable or doesn't meet minimum levels of coverage.

 These regulations are complicated, and many specific details and exemptions apply.
-Read more about Employer Shared Responsibility on this web page: IRS about the Employer Shared Responsibility regulations.
+Read more about Employer Shared Responsibility and how the IRS determines payments on this web page: IRS about the Employer Shared Responsibility regulations.

 Reporting Requirements for Large Employers